Shubhiidixit/SkillSync/README.md

 - <b> Access Interview- </b> Once the server is running, click on the "Interview" option in the navigation bar on the dashboard to access the interview page.

 <b> 5.
-Additional Features </b>
+Additional Features- </b>
-For additional features- code sync functionality, visit the [Code-Sync](https://github.com/Shubhiidixit/Code-Sync) Repository.
+For additional features: code sync functionality, visit the [Code-Sync](https://github.com/Shubhiidixit/Code-Sync) Repository.

 ## Applications